asbru-cm/asbru-cm/doc/Manual/Substitutions.md

 # Substitutions

-Inside many fields values can be represented as masks and this masks will be substituted by there real value at the time of a connection.
+Inside many fields, values can be represented as masks.
+And this masks will be substituted by their real value at the time of a connection.

-These masks can be included in : Global variables, local or remote commands, expects, some connection fields.
+These masks can be included in fields like : Global variables, local or remote commands, expects, some connection parameters.

-The geneal format of the mask is
+The general format of the mask is `<[(Name|Type):]VALUE>`

-`<[(Name|Type):]VALUE>`

 ## Internal Variables